Customer Success is when your customers achieve their Desired Outcome through their interactions with your company.

-Churn happens for just two reasons, but why we allow it to happen – or why it happens in ways that seem to be out of our control – can be due to myriad reasons.
+Churn happens for just two reasons (and here’s how to Eliminate Churn Forever in 5 Simple Steps), but why we allow it to happen – or why it happens in ways that seem to be out of our control – can be due to myriad reasons.
 This exercise helps us uncover those reasons.

 I’ve detailed how to take action on this in the past in my post on Customer Success Goals: Cohorts, Metrics, and Prioritization, so I won’t repeat it here.